 Abbey Hall (1940)

 Abbey Hall was named to honor Mrs. Emily F. Abbey Gill, who made generous contributions to leading New England colleges especially concerned with the education of women.
-Abbey Hall is a friendly and diverse hall community for women only.
+Abbey Hall is a friendly and diverse community for women only.

 Best Hall (1954)